josemalinga/malaria_hotspots_method_comparison/README.md

 # Step 3
 - Runs the simulation models according to hotspot characteristic.
 There are 6 types of hotspots; single, multiple, decay, river, short, long, seasonal
 - The output includes the cross sectional datasets at 3mo, 1y and 3y

+# Step 4
+- Runs the simulation models using the case files from Step 3 to obtain the bayesian results.
+- The output includes the cross sectional datasets for all the shapes/sizes with a new variables for hotspot status for each household

+# Step 5
+- Using SaTScan detect the households in the hotspots for each shape/size
+- Run the code “extract_hotspots.R” to get new variables for hotspot status for each household as defined